Digital-Image-Processing-PES-ECE/Agriculture-Crop-Monitoring-using-Veins-analysis/README.md

 #### Course concepts used -
-1.image processing -greyscale conversion,image enhancment to enhance contrast usingg adaptive histogram equalization
-2. Morphological Operations: morphological operations to thicken the vein structure and dillation
-3. -Edge detetction: for veins analysis 4.skeletonization:to precise vein width
+1.image processing -greyscale conversion,image enhancment to enhance contrast usingg adaptive histogram equalization 2.Morphological Operations: morphological operations to thicken the vein structure and dillation 3.Edge detetction: for veins analysis 4.skeletonization:to precise vein width

 #### Additional concepts used -